FarahdillaAnisa/Sigap_BloodDonorsPotential_CAP0337/nodejs-express for API/readme.md

-REST API for back-end service using Node.js + Express.js.
+REST API for back-end service using Node.js + Express.
+It's still work in progress and now only a simple API from tutorial.